-The Americans with Disabilities Act (ADA) requires that public institutions such as TSTC provide reasonable accommodations to people with qualifying disabilities.
+The Americans with Disabilities Act (ADA) requires that public institutions such as TSTC, provide reasonable accommodations to people with qualifying disabilities.
 It is the intention of TSTC to cooperate fully with the spirit and letter of this law.
 However, it is the responsibility of the student with a need for accommodation to indicate this need to the Student Counselor at least 30 days prior to enrollment to adequately schedule services.
-The Student Counselor is located in the South Building, Room 437 and the phone number is (903) 923-3309.
+Any student who has impairment should contact the Student Counselor in the South Building, Room 229 and the phone number is (903)923-3309.